hdinsight/script-actions/install-spark2/README.md

 2. Run script action: `install-spark2-v01.sh` on this cluster.

     Go to Azure portal > open cluster blade > open Script Actions tile > click Submit new and follow instructions.
 The script action is provided in this repository.

+    When you are on the "Submit script action" blade, you will see "Bash script URI" field.
+You need to make sure that the `install-spark2-v01.sh` is stored in an Azure Storage Blob, and make the link public.

 3. Update class path in the cluster configuration.

     Open Ambari portal of the cluster, go to Spark > Configs > Advanced spark-env and update SPARK_DIST_CLASSPATH variable to the following value: